neondatabase/website/content/guides/fastapi-async.md

 To properly manage the lifecycle of the database, you need a function to close the connection pool when the API spins down `close_postgres` is responsible for gracefully closing all connections in the pool when the `FastAPI` app shuts down.

 Throughout your API you will also need access to the pool to get connection instances and run queries. `get_postgres` returns the active connection pool.
 If the pool is not initialized, an error is raised.
-The term for passing this in is Depdendency Injection.
+The term for passing this in is Dependency Injection.